Invernisoft-Inc/neovim-conf/README.md

 - [ ] Show and fix whitespacing errors
 - [ ] Feature to "sudo save" file when no permissions
 - [ ] Show the cursor cuc & cul when switching windows
+- [ ] EFL full support & EDC

+### Ideas
+* Trouble - A pretty list for showing diagnostics, references, telescope results, quickfix and location lists to help you solve all the trouble your code is causing. - https://github.com/folke/trouble.nvim

 ### Hotkeys
-- [ ] F1-F7 should be the same as how elive-vim config is, switch between :buffer and show line.
+- [X] F1-F7 should be the same as how elive-vim config is, switch between :buffer and show line.
+    * replaced by Tab and Shift-Tab which is much more friendly and uses less keys
 - [ ] F12: pastetoggle
 - [ ] hotkeys to tabularize based in symbols like (, =, etc
 - [ ] Ctrl+s to save, Ctrl+q to quit?